sqzhao/Spring2020-Project3-group10/README.md

 We has achieved an accuracy rate of 49% which improves our client's current model and at the same time, our model achieved high efficiency since running time doesn't increase much.

 **Contribution statement**:
 Baseline Model: Siqi developed the Baseline model using full face fiducial points and tuned the parameters.
+Guoying found features and compared inner face points with half face points.
 Guoying, Xinwen, Liangcao, and Wenfeng explored feature engineering for improving the baseline model.

 Advanced Models: Siqi developed the advanced candidate model of PCA & LDA.
 Using PCA to achieve dimension reduction, and use LDA for classification.
 Xinwen carried out the advanced candidate SVM model and tuned the parameters.

-Github and presentation: Siqi wrote README.md and drafted the template rmd for in-class testing All team members contributed to the GitHub repository and prepared the presentation.
-All team members approve our work presented in our GitHub repository including this contribution statement.
+Github and presentation: Siqi wrote README.md and drafted the template rmd for in-class testing.
+Guoying wrote README.md and the report for the baseline model.

+All team members contributed to the GitHub repository and prepared the presentation.
+All team members approved our work presented in our GitHub repository including this contribution statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.